BryanDomino/Hybrid-Domino-Code-Assistant-Workshop-DFS/README.md

 Note: this will take 3 or 4 minutes to run, longer if you changed the initial or horizontal parameters.

-At this point we have finished training our model
+At this point we have finished training our model.

-TODO
-## 6.0 Building a Live App with Domino Code Assistant

-What if we wanted to build an interactive, hosted app that displays power generation live as it comes in from an external source?
-So far, we have worked with a static dataset, but what if we wanted our power generation plot to refresh on a schedule and display in an app?
+The Snowflake call is sending metadata back to a central app.
+You can check where you and the other people in the workshop have been running your workloads on the main screen at the front of the class.

+Next we will may want to tune the parameters of our model.
+This can be done using Domino's batch processing mechanism - Jobs.
+We are finished with our Workspace now, so you can click **Stop** at the top of the workspace to shut down the container and release the resources.

+## 6.0 Batch Workloads

+What if we wanted to try some different parameter combinations to our model so we can tune it's effectiveness?
+We could do this in our workspace, and in this example that would be ok because we have a very small dataset.
+But if our training jobs took hours or even days, we would want to paralellise that.
+This is where Domino's Jobs functionality comes in.
+It allows us to run multiple simultaneous Jobs.
+These jobs can be any time of script, so could be used to data preparation, data processing, model training, model inference or any other batch task in your process.

-You can accomplish this in Domino using two features: Scheduled Domino Jobs and Hosted Apps.
+You can accomplish this in Domino using two features:

 Scheduled jobs simply run a Python or R script from your Project in a container.
 Hosted apps make interactive apps available to other users in your organization via a web browser.
 You can write an app in any language you like - R Shiny, Flask, Dash, Streamlit and others, or you can use the Domino Code Assistant to turn your notebook into an app.